chto/chto.github.io/_pages/about.md

 ---
 Hi and welcome!

-I am a astrophysicist and a physics PhD Student at <a href="https://www.stanford.edu/">Stanford</a>.
+I am an astrophysicist and a physics PhD Student at <a href="https://www.stanford.edu/">Stanford</a>.

 My main research interests are studying how the structure grows in the universe, how structure growth affects galaxy's evolution, how to use galaxy as a probe of the nature of dark energy, and how to combine multiple probes of dark energy to yield best constraints.
 I use dark matter simulations, empirical models of galaxy-halo connections, theory, and deep survey data to tackle these questions.